wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   (1) Valuable consideration for a bill may be constituted by---

-    *   (a) Any consideration sufficient to support a simple contract:
+    *   (a) any consideration sufficient to support a simple contract:

-    *   (b) An antecedent debt or liability.
+    *   (b) an antecedent debt or liability.
 Such a debt or liability is deemed valuable consideration whether the bill is payable on demand or at future time.

     (2) Where value has at any time been given for a bill, the holder is deemed to be a holder for value as regards the acceptor and all parties to the bill who became parties prior to that time.